themanojdesai/python-a2a/README.md

 [![Documentation Status](https://readthedocs.org/projects/python-a2a/badge/?version=latest)](https://python-a2a.readthedocs.io/en/latest/?badge=latest)
 [![GitHub stars](https://img.shields.io/github/stars/themanojdesai/python-a2a?style=social)](https://github.com/themanojdesai/python-a2a/stargazers)

-**The Definitive Python Implementation of Google's Agent-to-Agent (A2A) Protocol**
+**The Definitive Python Implementation of Google's Agent-to-Agent (A2A) Protocol with Model Context Protocol (MCP) Integration**

 </div>

 ## 🌟 Overview

-Python A2A is a comprehensive, production-ready library for implementing Google's [Agent-to-Agent (A2A) protocol](https://google.github.io/A2A/).
+Python A2A is a comprehensive, production-ready library for implementing Google's [Agent-to-Agent (A2A) protocol](https://google.github.io/A2A/) with full support for the [Model Context Protocol (MCP)](https://contextual.ai/introducing-mcp/).
 It provides everything you need to build interoperable AI agent ecosystems that can collaborate seamlessly to solve complex problems.

-The A2A protocol establishes a standard communication format that enables AI agents to interact regardless of their underlying implementation.
-Python A2A makes this protocol accessible with an intuitive API that developers of all skill levels can use to build sophisticated multi-agent systems.
+The A2A protocol establishes a standard communication format that enables AI agents to interact regardless of their underlying implementation, while MCP extends this capability by providing a standardized way for agents to access external tools and data sources.
+Python A2A makes these protocols accessible with an intuitive API that developers of all skill levels can use to build sophisticated multi-agent systems.

 ## ✨ Why Choose Python A2A?

 - **Complete Implementation**: Fully implements the official A2A specification with zero compromises
+- **MCP Integration**: First-class support for Model Context Protocol for powerful tool-using agents
 - **Enterprise Ready**: Built for production environments with robust error handling and validation
 - **Framework Agnostic**: Works with any Python framework (Flask, FastAPI, Django, etc.)
 - **LLM Provider Flexibility**: Native integrations with OpenAI, Anthropic, and HuggingFace